This page was originally based on a contribution from Carter Hoerr, rulekeeper for the OH HELL! Club of America. I have

 - Carter Hoerr has produced a specially designed scoresheet, with the rules of Oh Hell! on the back.
 These are available as an MSWord file or as printed copies.
 To obtain them you can download the (zipped) file or send e-mail to Carter Hoerr.

-- Here is Bryce Francis' scoresheet for the Australian game Bust (in the zip are MSWord file and an improved version in an MSExcel file).
+- Here are Bryce Francis' scoresheet and rules for the Australian game Bust (MSWord file).

 - Here is an archive copy of Steve Gallagher's CardScore.com, where you can obtain his Oh Hell score sheet.

 Here are some iPhone apps for keeping score at Oh Hell: